-Other financial liabilities including borrowings are initially measured at fair value, net of transaction costs.
+Other financial liabilities are initially measured at fair value.

 Other financial liabilities are subsequently measured at amortized cost using the effective interest method, with interest recognized on an effective yield basis.

 The effective interest method is a method of calculating the amortized cost of a financial liability and of allocating interest costs over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments through the expected life of the financial liability or to the net carrying amount on initial recognition.